Buy LYMA laser starter kit

 For bruises, hold the laser on each section for 5 minutes.

-👉 TIP: For both face and body areas: If you can fit it in, do two sessions or treat for 30 minutes total.
+👉 For both face and body areas, if you can fit it in, do two sessions per day, or treat for 30 minutes total.
 This gives faster results on aging skin that needs extra TLC.

 What does it feel like?